GunnJerkens/wp-boilerplate/README.md

 A call is made for `update_option('upload_url_path', '/wp-content/uploads');` which forces media to be embedded with a src like `/wp-content/uploads/media.jpg` instead of `http://domain.com/wp-content/uploads/media.jpg`.
 Coupled with defining the environment hostnames in wp-config.php, this enables us to not have to worry about doing a search & replace in the database when changing hostnames.

 ### Included Plugins
 **[WPThumb](http://hmn.md/blog/2011/10/19/introducing-wp-thumb/):** Seamlessly integrates with native WordPress image functions to crop, resize, and cache uploaded media on-demand.
-**[Uploads by Proxy](http://wordpress.org/extend/plugins/uploads-by-proxy/):** Automatically retrieves uploaded media from a remote server (production or staging) if it doesn't exist locally
+**[Uploads by Proxy](http://wordpress.org/extend/plugins/uploads-by-proxy/):** Automatically retrieves uploaded media from a remote server (production or staging) if it doesn't exist locally.
-**[Advanced Custom Fields](http://www.advancedcustomfields.com/):** Great plugin that enables advanced CMS functionality in WordPress
+**[Advanced Custom Fields](http://www.advancedcustomfields.com/):** Great plugin that enables advanced CMS functionality in WordPress.

 ### Included Javascript
 Includes some nice stuff like [Modernizr](http://modernizr.com/), [Respond](https://github.com/scottjehl/Respond), [Bootstrap](http://getbootstrap.com), [jQuery Placeholder](https://github.com/mathiasbynens/jquery-placeholder), [jQuery imagesLoaded](https://github.com/desandro/imagesloaded), and [jQuery Validation](http://bassistance.de/jquery-plugins/jquery-plugin-validation/).

-All Javascript (with exception of Modernizr, Respond, and jQuery (CDN) is compiled by Grunt into a main.js file included in the footer.
+All Javascript (with exception of Modernizr, Respond, and jQuery (CDN) is compiled by Grunt into a 'main.js' file included in the footer.

 ### Included CSS
 [Bootstrap](http://getbootstrap.com) is included as a scss file, to use uncomment it in the screen.scss file.